voxpupuli/agtm/classes.md

 ####`os_configuration_data`

 Similar to the `configuration_data` parameter this is a hash containing configuration data that differs between operating systems.
-This seperation allows you to set only OS specific configuration settings without touching the main hash if you so wish.
+This separation allows you to set only OS specific configuration settings without touching the main hash if you so wish.